rayningw/route-animator/README.md

 Development
 -----------

-1. gulp watch
+1. gulp
 2. node app.js

 Deployment
 ----------

-1. gulp build
+1. gulp prod-build
 2. Copy files from the public folder to a remote server.